okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 * You've enabled a Trusted Origin for `http://localhost:9000`.
 See [About Trusted Origins](#about-trusted-origins).
 * If your app is bypassing the Okta Sign-In Widget, your user is already signed in.
 Use a new private or incognito browser window or optionally set the Authentication Policy for your app to always sign in.
 That is, **Re-authentication frequency is** set to **Every sign-in attempt**.

-## Enable self-service registration
+## Enable profile enrollment (self-service registration)

-The self-service registration feature provides a **Sign-up** link on the Sign-In Widget for end users to register and sign in to your app.
+The profile enrollment or self-service registration feature provides a **Sign-up** link on the Sign-In Widget for end users to register their user profile and sign in to your app.

-By default, self-service registration isn’t enabled for all apps.
+By default, self-service registration isn't enabled for all apps.
 Use the following steps to understand the policy configurations and to make this feature only available to your application.
 See [Self-Service Registration](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-ssr).

 1. Ensure that your app is assigned to the Everyone group: